agiledev-students-spring2023/final-project-driply/CONTRIBUTING.md

 - Sprint 4: 04/24-05/03

 ### Daily Standups
 - Pre-Scheduled Daily Standups are to be held the evening of the days lecture is held, Monday and Wednesdays.
-The third Daily Standup of the week is to be scheduled through when2meet.
+The third Daily Standup of the week/sprint is to be scheduled through when2meet.
-- Once all group members are finished with the Daily Standup, paste the written stnadup in team_driply_standups text channel with the daily standup date.
+- After a daily standup session, the scrum master of the sprint is to organize all the members' daily standup and paste them with a labeled date onto the "team_driply_standup" channel.

 ### Planning Poker
 - Work estiminations for users stories are decided using planning pokers with the created cards.